Database source XML configuration reference

 ContentType

-Type of content of an item.
-Enter text/html or the extension of item.
-Coveo uses this information to determine which converter should handle the item during the indexing process.
+Type of content of an item (for example, text/html).
+Coveo uses this to determine which converter handles the item during indexing.

 CustomFields